 - Treat your pets year-round with a monthly flea control product regardless of whether you see fleas.
-In warmer climates like South Carolina, fleas are ever present, and prevention is the best medicine.
+In warmer climates like South Carolina, fleas are ever-present, and prevention is the best medicine.

 - We recommend Revolution for cats.
 Revolution is a topical application for cats that also prevents heartworms.

 - We recommend Simparica for dogs.
 Simparica is a chewable pill that kills fleas and ticks fast.
 Trifexis is a chewable pill for dogs that is also a combination of heartworm and flea prevention.
-The problem with Trifexis is that it can cause vomiting in some dogs, and it doesn’t control ticks.
+The problem with Trifexis is that it can cause vomiting in some dogs, and it doesn't control ticks.
 However, it does work very well for many of our patients whose owners prefer a combination product.
 For dog heartworm prevention, we recommend Sentinel Spectrum, which is a monthly chewable tablet.
 Sentinel Spectrum, as the name suggests, has the widest spectrum of parasite control on the market.
-Sentinel Spectrum prevents hookworms, roundworms, whipworms and tapeworms.
+Sentinel Spectrum prevents hookworms, roundworms, whipworms, and tapeworms.
 As a bonus, it contains lufenuron.
-Lufenuron helps control flea populations by rendering the larvae incapable of cracking its egg shell.
+Lufenuron helps control flea populations by rendering the larvae incapable of cracking their eggshell.
 If ALL pets in a household are on lufenuron, fleas cannot establish an infestation in that home, even if there is a lapse in regular flea control.
 However, you can still see adult fleas on pets on lufenuron if fleas are picked up outside.
 This is why we always combine Sentinel Spectrum with something like Simparica.